juliajulia89/juliajulia89/README.md

 Hello! 👋

-I'm Julia Janicka, an archaeologist turned Junior Full Stack Developer 👩‍💻
+I'm Julia Janicka, an archaeologist turned Junior Full Stack Developer based in Barcelona 👩‍💻

 About me
 After ten years working in academia I have decided to challenge myself and dive into the Tech world.
-Three months later and I am a graduate of Ironhack’s Full Stack Bootcamp in Barclelona.
+Three months later and I am a graduate of Ironhack’s Full Stack Bootcamp.
 I see myself as a passionate developer who loves coding and is always open to learning new languages 🖥️

 🔭 I’m currently working on expanding my React abilities
 </br>